Mc-Zen/zero/src/accessibility.typ

     "2": "toiseen",
     "3": "kolmanteen",
   ),
+  sl: (
+    "2": "na kvadrat",
+    "3": "na kub",
+  ),
 )

 // How to form the plural of a constituent unit.
 For each language, this should
-// be a function that takes a unit symbol string, e.g. "Hz".
+// be a function that takes a unit symbol string, e.g. "Hz",
+// and a float `count` which is assumed to be of some plural amount,
+// and a bool `is-in-denom` that specifies whether the unit is placed in the denominator.
 #let pluralize = (
-  en: unit => {
+  en: (unit, count, is-in-denom) => {
     let singular = units.en.at(unit)
     if unit in ("lx", "Hz", "S") {
       return singular